CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 | `MOD_HEALTH` | If this is anything other than zero (which it defaults to) you will to mod your health to a max/min of `MOD_HEALTH_CAP` every half hour.
 | `MOD_HEALTH_CAP` | If this is anything other than zero (which it defaults to) you will cap your `MOD_HEALTH` gain/loss at this every half hour.
 | `MOVE_COST` |
+| `OVERKILL_DAMAGE` | multiplies or contributes to the damage to an enemy corpse after death.
+The lower the number, the more damage caused
 | `PAIN` | When gaining pain the amount gained will be modified by this much.
 You will still always gain at least 1 pain.
 | `PAIN_REMOVE` | When pain naturally decreases every five minutes the chance of pain removal will be modified by this much.
 You will still always have at least a chance to reduce pain.
 | `SHOUT_NOISE` |